cadencroft/cadencroft/README.md

-## About Me
+# About Me
-# Hello!
+## Hello!
 My name is Caden Croft.
 I am currently a student at IUP persuing a dual degree in Software Engineering and Data Science Mathematics.

-# Skills:
+## Skills:
 Languages: Python, Java, JSON, SQL, MIPS Assembly
-Tools:
+Tools: Visual Studio Code, QTSpim, Microsoft Access, phpMyAdmin, Git, GitHub

+## Courses Taken:
+-

 <!--
 **cadencroft/cadencroft** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.